AllianceCMS/AllianceCMS/readme.md

 AllianceCMS
 ===========

-I am proud to announce the arrival of AllianceCMS, a Social Content Management System.
+We are proud to announce the arrival of AllianceCMS, a Social Content Management System.

 >##al·li·ance
 >